FF:RLMgB605 Digital Data in Relig - Course Information

 - Course objectives

 - Understanding the world through "data" is fundamentally dependent on the ability to work with standardized observation and its purposeful representation - the dataset, as well as digital tools for its creation, management and analysis.
 Using a selected case study, the course will go through the basic stages of creating a humanities dataset for research purposes.
 It will practically show that at the core of most datasets is one or more tables and the basic tool of a data researcher is a spreadsheet.
 The class will combine seminar discussions with topical excursions on selected challenges of working with data on culture and religion, and will develop imagination around choosing the right proxies where we do not have direct data but can infer from combinations of other data.
-Students will work collectively and incrementally in the course towards a common output in the direction of converting analogue data or semi-structured digital data from a catalogue source, chosen collectively at the beginning of the semester, to structured data in a table and its subsequent basic statistical evaluation along with a visualisation of the chosen problem.
+Students will work collectively and incrementally in the course towards a common output in the direction of converting analogue data or semi-structured digital data from a catalogue source to structured data in a table and its subsequent basic statistical evaluation along with a visualisation of the chosen problem.

 - Learning outcomes